dhigley6/PAX2/README.md

 ```
 The input variables are

-- impulse_response_x: (n_i,)-shaped array with negative one times the binding energy of the converter material photoemission spectrum (ordered from lowest to highest)
+- `impulse_response_x`: (n_i,)-shaped array with negative one times the binding energy of the converter material photoemission spectrum (ordered from lowest to highest)
-- impulse_response_y: (n_i,)-shaped array with the intensity of the converter material photoemission spectrum and the same indicies as impulse_response_x
+- `impulse_response_y`: (n_i,)-shaped array with the intensity of the converter material photoemission spectrum and the same indicies as `impulse_response_x`
-- convolved_x: (n_c,)-shaped array of the electron kinetic energies of the PAX spectra
+- `convolved_x`: (n_c,)-shaped array of the electron kinetic energies of the PAX spectra
-- regularization_strengths: List of regularization strengths to optimize over
+- `regularization_strengths`: List of regularization strengths to optimize over
-- iterations: Number of iterations to run deconvolution for
+- `iterations`: Number of iterations to run deconvolution for
-- pax_spectra_y: (m, n_c)-shaped array with the measured PAX spectra (Each row is a PAX spectrum measured under identical conditions.
+- `pax_spectra_y`: (m, n_c)-shaped array with the measured PAX spectra (Each row is a PAX spectrum measured under identical conditions.
 As currently implemented, this requires at least two PAX spectra to work.)
-- cv_folds (not required, default = 5): Number of cross validation folds to use in estimating the optimal regularization strength
+- `cv_folds` (not required, default = 5): Number of cross validation folds to use in estimating the optimal regularization strength
-- ground_truth_y (not required): (n_x,)-shaped ground truth X-ray spectrum, if known.
+- `ground_truth_y` (not required): (n_x,)-shaped ground truth X-ray spectrum, if known.
 Providing this will enable more visualizations (see below), but does not affect the deconvolution.

 The output variables are

-- estimated_best_regularization_strength: The estimated best regularization strength
+- `estimated_best_regularization_strength`: The estimated best regularization strength
-- estimated_xray_x: (n_x,)-shaped array of the photon energies of the estimated X-ray spectra
+- `estimated_xray_x`: (n_x,)-shaped array of the photon energies of the estimated X-ray spectra
-- estimated_xray_y: (n_x,)-shaped array of the intensities of the estimated X-ray spectra
+- `estimated_xray_y`: (n_x,)-shaped array of the intensities of the estimated X-ray spectra

+The arrays with an energy dependence are assumed to have equal energy spacing between points.
+The PAX spectrum is modelled as a ['valid' convolution](https://numpy.org/doc/stable/reference/generated/numpy.convolve.html) of the X-ray spectrum to be estimated and the converter material photoemission spectrum.
+The measured converter material photoemission spectrum is assumed to be wider in extent than the measured PAX spectrum.
+This means that the x values (energies) of any one of these spectra is uniquely determined by that of the other two.
+In addition, the lengths of the spectra are related through n_c = n_i-n_x+1.

 ### Estimating X-ray spectra from PAX data with Known Regularization Strength